vriesm060/performance-matters-server-side/README.md

 ## Installation

 In order to run the server for yourself locally, `git clone` this repository (https://github.com/vriesm060/performance-matters-server-side), `cd` to the directory in your terminal and install the packages using `npm install`.
-Next you need to run `npm run watch` to build and watch the `bundle.js` file, located in the `dist` directory.
+Next you need to run `npm run build` to build the `bundle.js` file, located in the `dist` directory.

 ## Getting Started